-If you disconnect the USB cable from J1, the IC will return to Audio mode.
-You can now plug the headphone set into the headphone jack.
-Turn the audio source ON to once again play music.
+If you disconnect the USB cable from J1 and take the IN pin LOW, the IC will return to Audio mode.
+You can now plug the headphone set into headphone jack, turn the audio source ON to once again play music.